- Anti-money laundering

 - Sustainability and CSR

 - DnA Campaign

 - Antwerp's Most Brilliant Label

-AWDC is offering access to Bureau Van Dijk's Know Your Customer (KYC) database to all registered diamond traders for a free one-year trial period.
-This will enable you to gather more information about your clients.
-The database, delivered through an external provider (Bureau Van Dijk), contains the following information for 250 million companies worldwide:
+AWDC offers free access to the Bureau Van Dijk database to all Belgian registered diamond traders.
+This enables diamond traders to gather more information about their clients and to verify their KYC information.
+The database contains, amongst others, the following information for 250 million companies worldwide: